 Boston Police Scanner Encrypted: America's First Police Force Goes Dark

 The city that established the first American Watch in 1631 has silenced its police communications.
 On August 9, 2025, Boston Police Department encrypted all radio traffic, ending public access in the birthplace of American law enforcement.
-Nine days later, a 30-minute radio blackout during the Dominican Festival left officers unable to communicate during an active shooting.
+Nine days later, according to the city's largest police union, the main radio channel went dark for close to 30 minutes during a night of gun violence after the Dominican Festival.
 Was this a preview of what encrypted secrecy brings?

 Key Facts at a Glance